Adalab/project-promo-s-module-2-team-2/README.md

 This project was supervised by the bootcamp instructors:

-- Dayana Romero
+- Dayana Romero @dayanare
-- Iván Garrido
+- Iván Garrido @igarrido-adalab
-- Yanelis Serrano
+- Yanelis Serrano @ytaylordev